 The Spending Accounts

-If you still have questions after reviewing this Guide, you can contact the appropriate administrator for your spending account: Your Medical Plan carrier — Cigna or UnitedHealthcare – is the administrator of your Health Care and Dependent Care Spending Accounts.
+If you still have questions after reviewing this Guide, you can contact the appropriate administrator for your spending account: Your Medical Plan carrier — Aetna/PayFlex or Cigna – is the administrator of your Health Care and Dependent Care Spending Accounts.
 If you are not enrolled in the Medical Plan, Cigna is your administrator of these accounts.
-The Transportation Spending Accounts are administered by WageWorks
+The Transportation Spending Accounts are administered by Health Equity (formerly WageWorks)

 For additional resources, consult the Contacts section.

 The Spending Accounts allow you to set aside before-tax money to help pay for eligible health care, dependent care and work-related transportation expenses.
-This means that the money you set aside in the accounts to pay for these expenses comes out of your pay before federal (and most state and local) income, Social Security and Medicare taxes are calculated.
-And this saves you money on these expenses!
+This means that the money you set aside in the accounts to pay for these expenses comes out of your pay before federal (and most state and local) income, Social Security and Medicare taxes are calculated, which saves you money!

 JPMorgan Chase offers three spending accounts:

 - Health Care Spending Account — for your eligible out-of-pocket health care expenses;